devonorourke/digitalHeap/hssci/lesson1.md

 Something along these lines:
 <img src="https://raw.githubusercontent.com/devonorourke/digitalHeap/master/hssci/images/hssci-l1-scap3.gif" />

-# Super brief intro to Python using the *code* type of cell
+## Super brief intro to Python using the *code* type of cell
-Let's dive into using the *code* type of cells to do the two main things we'll be doing over and over agin:
+Let's dive into using the *code* type of cells to do the three main things we'll be doing over and over agin:
-- performing basic calculations
+- performing calculations
+- working with functions to produce graphics
-- importing programs to perform not so basic calculations
+- importing programs to perform myriad output outside of the Anaconda base programs (of which there were > 700!)

-## Basic calculations
+### Basic calculations
 If your head isn't spinning yet, awesome.
 If it is, don't worry (it probably should be).
 In just two short lessons you've had to learn how to speak in three computer languages (`bash`, `markdown`, and now `Python`), navigate how to click through a bunch of new programs (`Jupyter`, `Terminal`), and somehow we haven't even got to the chemistry - but we will (sort of) right now!

 I say "sort of" because what we're about to do has nothing to do with *chemistry* at all.
 It has everything to do with *language* - specifically, the language of Python.
 What we need to do first is learn how to speak in Python.
 Like any new language we're going to start with basic parts of speach and build from there.
 For today's lesson we'll introduce a few new terms (**in bold**) which aren't really Python specific as much as computer-programming generic: